huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Show up every day.
 Be a habit and routine machine.
-Do a little more what you want to do every single day, until your vision becomes reality.
-It's those little bits of good put together that overwhelm the world.
+Every single day, chop wood, carry water.
+[The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY)

 Your daily behaviors shape your future.
 A good day of training is worth little on its own, but a good year was worth plenty.
 Your final results are merely a reflection of your prior commitments.
+Do a little more what you want to do every single day, until your vision becomes reality.
+It's those little bits of good put together that overwhelm the world.
 [All success is a lagging indicator.](https://ryanholiday.net/all-success-is-a-lagging-indicator)